kubernetes-sigs/windows-testing/capz/gmsa/readme.md

 ## Subscrition Setup

-The Azure subscription requires a few pre-requisits to be able run the tests.
-This is becuase the Managed Identities used with the gMSA plugin need Subscription Owner Permissions to create.
+The Azure subscription requires a few pre-requisites to be able run the tests.
+This is because the Managed Identities used with the gMSA plugin need Subscription Owner Permissions to create.

-To accomidate this there is a script `setup-gmsa.sh` that does this configuration.
+To accommodate this there is a script `setup-gmsa.sh` that does this configuration.
+The script has been converted to terraform and can be found at https://github.com/kubernetes/k8s.io/tree/main/infra/azure/terraform/capz.

 ## Domain VM Creation